 In borderless capital-markets, inward Chinese investment is causing some political tension.
 See figure 12.5.

-The big difference between China and the small Arab oil-producing states is that Asian populations are huge.
+The big difference between China and the small Arab oil-producing monarchies is that Asian populations are huge.
 Most of their future investment is likely to be spent on their own domestic populations.

-But the EU cannot regulate, tax or mobilize the capital and income it generates within it’s member-states.
-Small states compete with each other to reduce capital taxation at the very moment when public expenditure is increasing.
+But the EU cannot regulate, tax or mobilise the capital and income it generates within it’s member-states.
+Small states are competing with each other to reduce capital taxation at the very moment when demand for public expenditure is increasing.

 Cautious estimates suggest that unreported financial assets held in tax havens amount to nearly 10 percent of global GDP.
 Most of this belongs to residents of rich countries.